GreptimeTeam/docs/user-guide/concepts.md

 Frontend and Meta.

 - **Datanodes** hold regions of tables and data in Grpetime DB cluster.
-It accepts read and write request sent from *Frontend*, and processes it against its data.
-A single-instance datanode deployment can also be used as Greptime DB standalone mode, for local development.
+It accepts read and write request sent from *Frontend*, and executes it against its data.
+A single-instance *Datanode* deployment can also be used as GreptimeDB standalone mode, for local development.
 - **Frontend** is a stateless component that can scale to as many as needed.
-It accepts incoming request, authenticates it, translates it from various protocols into GreptimeDB's internal one, and forward to certain datanodes under guidance from *Meta*.
+It accepts incoming request, authenticates it, translates it from various protocols into GreptimeDB cluster's internal one, and forward to certain *Datanode*s under guidance from *Meta*.
 - **Meta** is the central command of GreptimeDB cluster.
-In typical deployment, at least three nodes is required to setup a reliable meta mini-cluster. *Meta* manages database and table information, including how data spread across the cluster and where to route requests to.
-It also keeps monitoring availability and performance of datanodes, to ensure its routing table is valid and up-to-date.
+In typical deployment, at least three nodes is required to setup a reliable *Meta* mini-cluster. *Meta*  manages database and table information, including how data spread across the cluster and where to route requests to.
+It also keeps monitoring availability and performance of *Datanode*s, to ensure its routing table is valid and up-to-date.

 ## Objects